 Note that projects that require approval under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) must allow for this approval process which may take a number of months.
-The approval process may influence your ability to deliver the proposed works within the required timeframe (Refer to section 10.2 of the Act or the Significant Impact Guidelines 1.1 - Matters of National Environmental Significance).
+The approval process may influence your ability to deliver the proposed works within the required timeframe (Refer to the EPBC Act or the Significant Impact Guidelines 1.1 - Matters of National Environmental Significance).

-5.2 Eligible expenditure
+5.2.
+Eligible expenditure

-You can only spend grant funds on eligible expenditure you have incurred on an agreed project as defined in your grant agreement.
+You can only spend the grant on eligible expenditure you have incurred on an agreed project as defined in your grant agreement.

 Not all expenditure on your project may be eligible for grant funding.
-The program delegate (who is a DISR manager within the department with responsibility for the program) makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.
+The program delegate makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.